How to Become a Certified Breast Patient Navigator

 The study document, sent by NCBC, does not contain all the material the applicant should review to prepare for the examinations, but it does list the resources from which questions/answers were validated.
 To prepare for the examinations the applicant should take the practice exams offered in the study document and refresh him/herself on missed practice test questions, as well as on information received during their medical professional training.

 NCBC Navigator Certification Renewal

 The Breast Patient Navigator Certification is a life long certification; however it does require annual renewals.
 Renewal information can be found on the Certified-Navigators tab of this website.
-Current membership in the NCBC is required for each certified individual wishing to renew certification.
-You also need 8 CEUs each year, 4 for breast and 4 for navigation.
+Current membership in the NCBC is required for each certified individual wishing to renew certification (minimum $150 for Independent Breast Health Professional membership).
+You also need 8 CEUs each year, 4 for breast and 4 for navigation in addition to the $50 renewal fee.
 To review the full NCBC Navigator Policies and Procedures manual, please click here - Navigator processes and procedures.